panprogramadorgh/zettelkasten/01-literature-notes/2505090559_note-taking-apps-features.md

 With all this information we can conclude there are two different types / categories of note taking apps, one of which has higher demand, see [[2505090749_note-taking-apps-categories]] for more information.

+## Value Addition Features

+Based on the features listed in the summary above, I started to develop some ideas about features to include in this app (see [[2505091135_development-value-addition-ideas-note-taking-app]]).

 ## Bibliography

 This summary of features and focal points for this whole bunch of note-taking applications were generated with `ChatGPT`, which might be wrong or present lack of accuracy.